-To add guests, start by going to your teams' group, and then finding the team you want to add the guest to.
+To add guests, start by going to your teams' group, and then find the team to where you want to add the guest.

 You will get a pop up asking you to supply the guests email address.

-Note: if you receive a “We did not find any matches” error, your organization does not allow guests.
+Note: if you receive an error saying “We did not find any matches”, this means that your organization does not allow guests.

-After you have added them, this will be the time to edit the guest information.
-If you do not do it now, you will need the help of your Administrator to change it in the future.
+After you have added the guest users, you will be able to edit the guest information.
+We recommend that you do this now, otherwise, you will need the help of your Teams Administrator to change it in the later.

-Once you have chosen a name for your guest, click on the check mark, and you are done!
+Once you have entered a name for your new guest user, click on the check button to complete the process.
+And you are done!